Cpt-Catnip/cis194/real-world-haskell/ch02/notes.md

   * okay that's not actualy that different

 ## Function Types and Purity
-* If a function has side effects, the type of the function's result will begin with `OI`
+* If a function has side effects, the type of the function's result will begin with `IO`

 ```shell
 ghci> :type readFile